The Bankrate promise

 Because every company offers its own set of discounts, the best way to find ways to save is to talk to a representative about your savings opportunities.

 Frequently asked questions

 The best homeowners insurance company will vary for each person.
 To find the best home insurance company, it’s important to weigh what matters to you, whether it’s cost, policy options or preferences.
-These and other factors will have an impact on the list of companies to get quotes from choosing an insurance provider.
+These and other factors can influence the list of companies to get quotes from when choosing an insurance provider.

 Insurance companies have tools to help you determine how much coverage to purchase.
 You may want to consider purchasing enough dwelling coverage to cover the replacement cost value of your home.
 You should also consider your liability exposure and how much coverage is needed to protect your assets.
 If you do not know how much coverage to purchase, working with an insurance professional could be worthwhile.

 Bankrate utilizes Quadrant Information Services to analyze 2023 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: